The importance of Art in the formation of Culture

 Web 2.0 has disrupted the way we socialize and see the world.
 Our current social media culture has become a series of learned habits through social participation on a digital platform such as Facebook and Instagram.
 This is changing the way we learn, communicate and process information.

 But do we have real culture in Web 2.0?
-What is the beauty of being human in the digital, age, and where is the beauty in it?
-Throughout history, culture was a balanced output of creative ideals for humanity by artists, writers, philosophers and poets, utilizing the technological medium of communication and art-making of the moment.
+What is the beauty of being human in the digital age, and where is the beauty in it?
+Throughout history, culture was a balanced output of creative ideals for humanity by artists, writers, philosophers and poets, utilizing the technology of communication and art-making of the moment.

-The Enlightenment began with scientific breakthroughs by Sir Isaac Newton brought about the scientific revolution, philosophers such as John Locke, Denis Diderot, Immanuel Kant and presented a new vision for humanity as democratic, rational, free-thinking society through education, science and individualism.
+The Enlightenment began with scientific breakthroughs by Sir Isaac Newton brought about the scientific revolution, philosophers such as John Locke, Denis Diderot and Immanuel Kant presented a new vision for humanity as a democratic, rational, free-thinking society through education, science and individualism.
 Mozart and Bach reflected new ideals of equality and freedom.

 Monet was able to bring newly invented mass-produced, individually packaged pigments into his garden, inspiring a new vision of “Impressionism” -- beauty and poetic representation of life in 18th Century France.
-He and his fellow Impressionists expressed a new freedom in artistic expression and cultural movement, free to be outdoors and to depict the “joie de vivre”, enlightenment through scientific innovation, freedom from political and religious dogmatic oppression and ignorance.
+He and his fellow Impressionists expressed newly found freedom in artistic expression, which inspired a cultural movement, free to enjoy the outdoors and to depict “joie de vivre”, enlightenment through scientific innovation, freedom from political and religious dogmatic oppression and ignorance.
 Before him, great painters such as Rembrandt were subjected to painting still life portraits in the confines of their studios, using pigments that were prepared by hand.
 With every technological invention, came a new way to express beauty, and a new evolution of humanity.